-When you have a business online or brick and mortar that will be successful, if you work hard and you will achieve something that only the Top 1% of Entrepreneurs ever accomplish.
+When you have a business online or Start 2nd business while working as an employee or brick and mortar that will be successful if you work hard and you will achieve something that only the Top 1% of Entrepreneurs ever accomplish.
 Now, that achievement might feel like “just another day at the office” to you but there is a huge number of entrepreneurs who still need help building their business.

 Do’s to start the 2nd business

-Growing your own 2nd business is the added stress of unpaid bills stacking up or draining your savings account without a clear path to earning it back.
+Growing your own 2nd business and start 2nd business while working as an employee is the added stress of unpaid bills stacking up or draining your savings account without a clear path to earning it back.

 Saving or investing all of the profits from your side business will help you build a safety net for potential lean times in the future once you no longer have your day job.
 Here are few tips to starting 2nd Business While You’re Still Employed –